Gold Standard in Survey Software Now Available to UG Community

 Make the change to Qualtrics today.

 We’re here to help!
-To create your U of G Qualtrics account, or for support with academic needs (teaching and research), visit the Library website.
-If you are a staff member and require support for administrative surveys such as e-voting and evaluations, contact CCS at email@example.com.
+To create your U of G Qualtrics account, or for support with academic needs (teaching and research), visit the library website.